Writing Wrongs: The Power of the Apology

 The long-term damage of appearing dishonest far outweighs the short-term unease associated with holding one’s hands up and taking ownership of a genuine slip-up.
 Saying sorry is something we’ve all had to do before, and will all likely have to do again.

 However, sometimes you must be willing to stand up for your ideas, beliefs, and output.
-If companies or individuals meekly apologize every time someone decides they are affronted, then challenging and provoking content could conceivably become a thing of the past.
+If companies or individuals meekly apologise every time someone decides they are affronted, then challenging and provoking content could conceivably become a thing of the past.

-Knowing when to accept blame is not always simple, but being prepared to say sorry when the situation calls for it is a fundamental necessity, regardless of whether speaking on behalf of yourself, or as the voice of an organization.
+Knowing when to accept blame is not always simple, but being prepared to say sorry when the situation calls for it is a fundamental necessity, regardless of whether speaking on behalf of yourself, or as the voice of an organisation.

 Admitting fault can be a generous act, that’s why brands that understand the power of the apology can increase their brand capital in the face of a society that hates to say sorry.
 Sorry, needn’t be the hardest word.